Tools for everybody

 “Gitlab again?
 They linked it twice instead of the forum” – But no, this is correct.
 We will use this specific Gitlab project to discuss within its issue management system.
 How is that supposed to work?
 Follow the link and see the project Readme and Wiki.

-This might be unconventional, but integrating and using Gitlab and its features to organize discussions brings many advantes: One discussion can be found under multiple tags (labels), where typical forums only organize in one dimension.
+This might be unconventional, but integrating and using Gitlab and its features to organize discussions brings many advantes: One discussion can be found marked with multiple tags (labels), where typical forums only organize in one dimension.
 Gitlab also brings great features to for referencing other issues (threads), projects and files as well as organizing them in issue boards according to specific labels.

 Surveys & Polling